How to keep your house warm in winter

 Energy efficient home improvements

-If you’re looking to invest in more substantial ways of creating an energy efficient home, there is no shortage of options you could try, such as:
+If you’re looking to invest in more substantial ways of creating an energy efficient home, there is no shortage of options you could try.

 For more information, GOV.UK publishes online guidance for how to make energy efficient home improvements.